Shelf Life and Storing Chocolate

 - Ultra Thin Crunch

 I buy most of my ingredients at a variety of local shops, such as Whole Foods, Marty’s Fine Foods, Sevan Bakery, Boston Public Market, Vino Divino, Roche Brothers, and Haymarket.
 Whenever possible, I incorporate locally-made ingredients, such as Boston Harbor Distillery’s Maple Cream liqueur.
 I roast my own coffee beans and make my own raspberry and fig purées.
 In the summer, I grow my own mint.

 My priority is to use the freshest, best-tasting ingredients.
 When developing new products, I want to make sure that the complex flavors of the chocolate and the pure goodness of each ingredient always shine through.

 I’m forever on the lookout for new, interesting ingredients that pair well with chocolate.
 Whenever I travel, I pick up unusual foods and set to work figuring out what I can make with them.
 I can’t resist experimenting with interesting teas, spices, berries, edible dried flowers, salts and peppers, dried fruits—and anything crunchy.

 Valrhona has an excellent reputation in the chocolate industry for its Fair Trade initiatives.
-The company works closely with cacao farmers to guarantee a fair wage and support best practices for producing the highest quality cacao beans.
+It is B CORP certified company, awarded to companies that are dedicated to bettering the world both socially and environmentally.
+Valrhona works closely with cacao farmers to guarantee a fair wage and support best practices for producing the highest quality cacao beans.
 Their efforts extend beyond the cacao farmers.
 For example, Valrhona donates a share of the earnings from cacao beans grown in Los Ranchos, Peru, to benefit the health of local villagers through a clean water initiative.

 Most of my dark chocolate products are made with 70% chocolate (the remaining 30% includes sugar, vanilla, and non-GMO soy lecithin).
 I rarely add any sugar unless it’s essential (for example, in caramels and Fig-in-a-Box).
 When available, my 100% Chocolate Treats are made with naturally sugar-free chocolate.

 No, my products are not Kosher.